guidebook

 Could the payroll skills shortage jeopardise your global expansion plans?

-Payroll: a job you fall into, or a profession you aspire to?
+Payroll: A job you fall into, or a profession you aspire to?

 In (notably few) countries such as France and Italy, payroll is regarded as a multidisciplinary profession.
 Higher education institutions offer bachelor’s and master’s degrees in HR management and payroll.
 Organisations require such qualifications for non-entry-level payroll positions, with some candidates choosing to specialise in areas such as social security contributions.